-Introducing four key pay equity bills:
+Introducing key pay equity bills:

 New York State A5906/S5990 – strengthening and expanding the NYS salary range law